 Stopping breathing altogether, even for a short while, sounds like the stuff of nightmares, and with sleep apnoea, it sort of is.

-This condition—full name Obstructive Sleep Apnoea—causes the sufferer to stop breathing freely while sleeping due to a blocked airway.
-It is often triggered by being overweight, smoking, high blood pressure or even ethnic background, and can be an extremely serious (if not fatal) condition, especially if not caught early.
+It is often triggered by being overweight, smoking, high blood pressure or even ethnic background, and can be an extremely serious (if not fatal) condition, especially if not caught early .

-Other symptoms include waking up with a sore or dry throat, restless sleep, regular bathroom trips, forgetfulness, difficulty concentrating, and morning headaches.
+Other symptoms include waking up with a sore or dry throat, restless sleep, regular bathroom trips, forgetfulness, difficulty concentrating, morning headaches, and excessive daytime sleepiness.

 Treatments for sleep apnoea vary depending on severity, but it is best managed with a change in lifestyle factors, such as quitting smoking, reducing alcohol intake before bed, lowering caffeine consumption, maintaining a regular sleep schedule, and sleeping on your side.

-Easily one of the most terrifying conditions one can suffer— at least the first time it happens – sleep paralysis is a confusing and worrying sleep condition that causes the sufferer to hallucinate while semi-conscious, though without the ability to move or talk.
+Easily one of the most terrifying conditions one can suffer — at least the first time it happens — sleep paralysis is a confusing and worrying sleep problem that causes the sufferer to hallucinate while semi-conscious, though without the ability to move or talk.

 It’s also one of the more mysterious conditions.

-Though it’s estimated that over seven per cent of the general population experience sleep paralysis at some point in their lives, little is known about what exactly causes it, and there’s no known cure, either.
+Though it’s estimated that over 7% of the general population experience sleep paralysis at some point in their lives, little is known about what exactly causes it, and there’s no known cure, either .

 Sufferers can find solace in the fact that it does tend to come and go, often forever, and once you are aware of it, it is easy to identify an attack, calm down, and go back to sleep, allowing you to wake up normally (albeit probably a bit tired and shaken).

 Not a real thing?
 Not a sleep condition?
 Think again.
-Restless leg syndrome is often confused with the annoying compulsion to tap your foot or shake your leg whilst sitting at your work desk, but it is actually a condition which causes discomfort in the legs to a point where the sufferer has to move them.
+Restless legs syndrome is often confused with the annoying compulsion to tap your foot or shake your leg whilst sitting at your work desk, but it is actually a condition that causes discomfort in the legs to a point where the sufferer has to move them .

-While snoring is often a harbinger of sleep apnoea, it is also a very common sleep condition that badly affects up to 30 per cent of men.
+While snoring is often a harbinger of sleep apnoea, it is also a very common sleep disorder that badly affects up to 30% of men .

-As such, ongoing and serious snoring is always worth a check in with a GP, even if it is more nuisance than serious medical condition.
+As such, ongoing and serious snoring is always worth a check-in with a GP, even if it is more of a nuisance than a serious medical condition.

-Compulsively and involuntary grinding your teeth is an actual condition called bruxism.
+Compulsively and involuntarily grinding your teeth is an actual condition called bruxism.
 And because most sufferers experience it while they are asleep, many might not even know that they are doing this.

 Bruxism is a dangerous sleep condition because, though it may not be potentially life-threatening like sleep apnoea, it can lead to severely (and permanently) damaged teeth, as well as strain on the joints and jaw muscles.